 Firstly, I made my introduction and write why I am making this Personal Statement.
 Please, be humble and write concerning people who will spend some time to read your thoughts.

 After that, I have briefly told about my achievements in different tech areas, wrote about years of professional experience, my passion for entrepreneurship and my project.
 I mentioned about international recognition of my project (awards and participation in different international programmes).

 After this, I clarified why the UK is the best option for my startup and me to grow and become successful.
 Here I explain about key institutions with which I planned to collaborate and write about what they will gain benefits in cooperation with my projects.

 London or not

 Then the part I told about my choice of city (currently – London) but explained why I hope not to stop at the capital of the country and move in another region.

 I made a paragraph about my amateur projects that are non-official at this time but hopefully, will be startups shortly.
 If you are working in your garage on a robot helping to assess Tier 1 Exceptional Talent Visa Personal Statement (joke!) – tell about this.
 Even if your garage is located far from the UK – Tech Nation needs to understand the scope of your ideas and talent.

-I have finished my statement with two sentences about my personal long-term plans and ask Tech Nation to support my visa application and make my dreams and plans come true.
+I have finished my statement with two sentences about my long-term plans and ask Tech Nation to support my visa application and make my dreams and ideas come true.